ccat3z/stars/README.md

 * [rakyll/statik](https://github.com/rakyll/statik): Embed files into a Go executable
 * [datawhalechina/statistical-learning-method-solutions-manual](https://github.com/datawhalechina/statistical-learning-method-solutions-manual): 机器学习方法习题解答，在线阅读地址：https://datawhalechina.github.io/statistical-learning-method-solutions-manual
 * [exelban/stats](https://github.com/exelban/stats): macOS system monitor in your menu bar
 * [Stellarium/stellarium](https://github.com/Stellarium/stellarium): Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
-It is available for Linux/Unix, Windows and macOS.
+It is available for Linux/Unix, Windows, macOS and Haiku.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 * [openstack/stevedore](https://github.com/openstack/stevedore): Manage dynamic plugins for Python applications.
 Mirror of code maintained at opendev.org.
 * [stitchesjs/stitches](https://github.com/stitchesjs/stitches): [Not Actively Maintained] CSS-in-JS with near-zero runtime, SSR, multi-variant support, and a best-in-class developer experience.
 * [RikkaApps/StorageRedirect-assets](https://github.com/RikkaApps/StorageRedirect-assets): Assets (rules, apks etc) for Storage Redirect app.